 There are a few ways you can promote your music on Spotify.

 A few artists have started doing a sort of commentary podcast/album talking about the album in topic.
 To name a few are CD Baby, a.k.a.
-Chris Robley who is an indie-pop artist, who uses stories about his music on spotify, or Ninja Sex Party, which is an American musical comedy duo, and many more, that use comedy to influence their audience.
+Chris Robley who is an indie-pop artist, who uses stories about his music on Spotify, which is an American musical comedy duo, and many more, that use comedy to influence their audience.

 Luckily, Spotify allows artists to create such content, so that their viewers visit the app more, and in turn bring more traffic to not only the artists, but to the application as well.